hermetique/edsger/README.md

 #     (_? _? cons?)
 ```

-Inference is recursive--the compiler infers the type "optional list whose first item is an integer if it exists" for the following function:
+Inference is recursive--the compiler infers the type "optional list whose first item is an integer if it exists" for the following lambda expression:
 ```bash
 bad ≡ λ nil 3 cons itself → 1
 # Error: